jlleongarcia/jlleongarcia/content/blog/other-dron.md

 url: 'dji-tello-python-programming'
 ---

+Last year I got a drone.

+This is what I've learn with it so far.

 ## DJI Tello Python

 I have [forked](https://github.com/damiafuentes/DJITelloPy) and created a Docker Image with Python Code which is able to control the drone:
 * https://github.com/JAlcocerT/DJITelloPy

+Hardware wise:
+* The battery last ~10 min
+* Price ~100$
+* It has an Intel CPU which we can program with python

 So far it can do the following: